bratuchedot/bratuchedot/README.md

 Student
 -------

-I am in the fourth year of undergraduate studies at the Faculty of Computer Science and Engineering in Skopje.
-My study program is Internet, networks and security.
+I am in the fourth year of undergraduate studies at the Faculty of Computer Science and Engineering in Skopje, majoring in Internet, networks, and security.
 Currently, I am studying web programming using React as frontend and Spring Boot as backend technology.
+Currently, I am working as a software developer.

 * 🌍  I'm based in Skopje, Macedonia
 * ✉️  You can contact me at [emilijankoteski@pm.me](mailto:emilijankoteski@pm.me)